victorbjorsvik/adpro2024/Project/Project-Part1.md

 ## Scenario

 Your company is participating in a two-day hackathon promoted to study the agricultural output of several countries.
 They send your group, the best team of Data Scientists in the company's roster.
 By undertaking this task, your company expects to contribute to the green transition by having a more savvy taskforce.
+You decide to create a python class for the challenge.

 ## Goal